genesiscommunitysuccess/docs/docs/01_getting-started/07_use-cases/excel-to-genesis/excel-to-genesis.md

 ## Check the files and load the data

-Now you have ran the conversion script, let's look at the files that have been created.
+Now you have run the conversion script, let's look at the files that have been created.

 First, it creates a folder called **`/home/core/run/cash/cfg`**.
 Then it writes the dictionary files for the fields, tables and views that make up your data model.

 :::info
-The name of the folder above is based on setup where the `GENESIS_HOME` environment variable points to **/home/core/run**.
-If your `GENESIS_HOME` environment variable points to another directory then that folder will be different.
-To be on the safe side always check the output of the `ExcelToGenesis` command as it prints out which files and folders were created.
+The name of the folder above is based on a set-up where the `GENESIS_HOME` environment variable points to **/home/core/run**.
+If your `GENESIS_HOME` environment variable points to another directory, then that folder will be different.
+To be safe, always check the output of the `ExcelToGenesis` command as it prints out which files and folders were created.
 :::